Greg-T8/Identity/Books/Solving_Identity_Management/notes.md

 An identity management (idM) system is a set of services that support the creation, modification, and removal of identities and associated accounts, including the authentication and authorization required to access resources.

 ### Events in the Life of an Identity

+The chapters in this book will cover the following events in the life of an identity:

 <img src="images/1752573516381.png" width="350" />